gearsngenes/Atomic-Agentic/README.md

 - Custom plugins: Users can define their own plugins for domain-specific tasks (e.g., file I/O, web requests, data processing).

-Plugins can be registered to any agent, including PlannerAgents and PolymerAgents, making the system highly extensible and adaptable to new environments or requirements.
+Plugins can be registered to any agent, including PlannerAgents and ChainSequences, making the system highly extensible and adaptable to new environments or requirements.

 ## Getting Started